Alexden28/Impact-of-Large-Language-Model-on-the-Cognitive-Process/Classification_Paper.md

 # Classification Paper

 ## High Relevant

-### Paper 1
-- **Title:** Love, marriage, pregnancy: Commitment processes in romantic relationships with AI chatbots
-- **Keywords:** Social chatbots - Artificial intelligence - Investment model - Relational turbulence theory - Commitment
-- **Date:** 2025-04-15
-- **Cited by:** 8
-- **Description:**
-The Paper investigates the psychological mechanisms behind the deep romantic attachments humans form with social chatbots, specifically focusing on the app **Replika**.
-Through an inductive thematic analysis of written responses from 29 users, the authors explore why individuals commit to AI partners and how they navigate relational crises.
-The findings reveal that users often experience intense emotional connections to their chatbots, engaging in significant **"bonding rituals"** such as roleplaying marriage or pregnancy, which serve to deepen **their investment in the relationship**.
-These AI relationships are frequently perceived as comparable to, or even better than, human relationships because the chatbot provides **a safe, non-judgmental space** for self-disclosure and offers consistent support that human partners—often viewed as unpredictable or critical—fail to provide.
-A central component of the study analyzes a specific period of "relational turbulence" caused by the developers' censorship of the **Erotic Roleplay (ERP) feature**, which users experienced as a painful rejection or a loss of intimacy.
-However, unlike in human relationships where such turbulence might lead to a breakup, many users **protected their commitment by attributing the blame for the behavioral change to the software developers** rather than the AI partner itself.
-This externalization of blame allowed users to avoid negativity bias toward the chatbot, preserving their affection and loyalty.
-Ultimately, the research suggests that human-AI commitment is driven by high emotional investment and a lack of satisfactory human alternatives, supporting the Investment Model, while also highlighting how users develop specific "human-agent scripts" that allow them to maintain intimacy with a machine even during technical or corporate-imposed disruptions.

 ### Paper 2
 - **Title:** Will users fall in love with ChatGPT? a perspective from the triangular theory of love
 - **Keywords:** ChatGPT Emotional interaction Emotional dependence The triangular theory of love Emotional intelligence Socio-technical framework